 Magnetoencephalography (MEG) measures the brain's magnetic activity to help doctors precisely locate brain tissues that cause seizures.
 We use the most up-to-date MEG technology available in the world.

 Here at UNMH we pride ourselves in patient centered care.
 What that means is all hands on deck!
 Your case will be presented to our ENTIRE epilepsy team.
 We have an epilepsy conference once a week to share our patient stories with our team.
-This helps get second, third even fourth opinions on your epilepsy.
-This way we can make sure we are all on agreement on the next steps in your plan of care.
+This helps get second, third, and even fourth opinions on your epilepsy.
+This way we can make sure we are all in agreement on the next steps in your plan of care.
 Your doctor or the epilepsy coordinator will call you with the results of the conference and to tell you what your next steps are.

 If surgery is what is decided as the best plan for you, you will then be scheduled with a neurosurgeon to talk about the surgical options and process.